LuKks/like-process/README.md

 ## Example with PM2
 With the previous example, remove `this_var_not_exists;`\
-Start a process with cluster mode: `pm2 start example.js -i 2`\
+Start process as cluster mode: `pm2 start example.js -i 2 --kill-timeout 7000`\
 Reload when you want: `pm2 reload example`\

+`kill-timeout` at 7000?
+You absolutely need [like-server](https://www.npmjs.com/like-server) to solve that.\
+It's due the `/long` request, normally can be long-polling or other tasks.

 ## It's a pre-release!
 The usage can change and there is a lot of cases,\